JorgeDazzi/TicTacToe2.0/README.md

 ###### [Ref-1]: AI plays automaticaly.
 Every auto move from AI, it will be displayed and also a new board you displyed in console.

+### Config File

+The Tic Tac Toe 2.0 looking for 4 settings:
+* battlefieldSize
+  - It should be a integer between 3 or 10, otherwise the default will set (default value = 3)

+* playerOneMark
+  - It should a single character, otherwise the default will set (default value = ✖)

+* playerTwoMark
+  - It should a single character, otherwise the default will set (default value = ●)

+* playerAiMark
+  - It should a single character, otherwise the default will set (default value = ▼)

+Anything else will be ignored.

+##### Syntax
+`<keyword>:<value>` ex: `battlefieldSize:3`